tcpl/commercetools-segment-connector/README.md

 ### Prerequisite: GCP Pub/Sub

 To run an event based connect application locally, you need to setup a GCP Pub/Sub topic and subscription.
-When running in connect this is done for you.
+When running in Connect this is done for you.

 Make sure the topic has permissions for `subscriptions@commercetools-platform.iam.gserviceaccount.com` to publish to the topic.